ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 defmodule MyAshPhoenixApp.Repo do
   use AshPostgres.Repo, otp_app: :my_ash_phoenix_app

-  # installs Postgres extensions that ash commonly uses
+  # Installs Postgres extensions that ash commonly uses
   def installed_extensions do
     ["uuid-ossp", "citext"]
   end
 end
 ```

-After swapping `AshPostgres.Repo` in, you are safe to create the database using:
+After swapping `AshPostgres.Repo` in, you can now create the database using:

 ```
 $ mix ash_postgres.create